 It's not a secret that New York sports fans take their teams seriously - very seriously.
 The many sports played and followed in NYC include baseball and basketball, football, bicycling, boating and kayaking, football and hockey, ice-skating...the list goes on.

-Central Park is a haven of sports activities, organized and casual.
-The park has Lasker Rink and Pool, the North Meadow Recreation Center with Indoor and outdoor recreational facility indoor climbing wall 12 fields for baseball, softball, and soccer, the Reservoir with a 1.5 mile running track, Great Lawn Park with 8 softball fields, soccer, basketball, and volleyball court, and Woolman Rink which offers ice skating and hockey.
+Central Park is a heaven of sports activities, organized and casual.
+The park has the Lasker Rink and Pool, the North Meadow Recreation Center with Indoor and outdoor recreational facility, indoor climbing wall, 12 fields for baseball, softball, and soccer.
+The Reservoir has a 1.5 mile running track, the Great Lawn Park with 8 softball fields, soccer, basketball, and volleyball court, and Woolman Rink offers ice skating and hockey.

 New York City is home to the headquarters of the National Football League, the National Hockey League, the National Basketball Association, Major League Baseball, the National Women's Hockey League, and Major League Soccer.